Tense nuclear talks with Iran to resume Thursday in Vienna

 Following the U.S. decision to withdraw and reimpose sanctions, Iran has ramped up its nuclear program again by enriching uranium beyond the thresholds allowed in the agreement.
 Tehran has also restricted monitors from the U.N. atomic watchdog from accessing its nuclear facilities, raising concerns about what the country is doing behind closed doors.

+U.S. State Department spokesman Ned Price said that “some of the thorny issues that confronted us in terms of potentially returning to the Joint Comprehensive Plan of Action were resolved or were on a pathway to resolution” in previous rounds of talks.

+“It was our hope that we would find the Iranians returning to Vienna prepared to work on those remaining issues, building on the progress that had been made in (rounds) one through six,” he told reporters in Washington on Wednesday before the resumption of talks was announced.
+“That is not what we found.
+It is our hope that round eight proceeds differently.”

-But Russia’s top representative expressed hope that an agreement could eventually be reached at the talks.
+Russia’s top representative expressed hope that an agreement could eventually be reached.

 “The task of the negotiators is to overcome these differences.
 It’s feasible in the light of unity of purpose,” he said.